tutu-ru-mobile/gradle-plugin-dependencies-to-files/README.md

-# gradle-plugin-maven-persistant
-gradle plugin to save maven dependencies in local directory
+gradle plugin dependencies to disk